carbon-design-system/carbon-website-archive/src/content/guidelines/motion/basics.md

 ## Style

-IBM Design System recognizes different moments in user's experience, and offers two styles of motion - _productive_ motion, and _expressive_ motion.
+IBM Design System recognizes different moments in user's experience, and offers two styles of motion—_productive_ motion, and _expressive_ motion.
 The motion curves are designed to reflect the philosophical duality of Man and Machine.

 <website-tabs>
 <tab label="Curves"><div>